DeepthiProj/GoogleMaps_Automation_Task/README.md

     -> ExtentReport

-    If any doubts related to packages please check GoogleMapsAutomation.csproj
+   Note:  If any doubts related to packages please check GoogleMapsAutomation.csproj

 3. Set Up Appium Server (Download from Appium.io)
 4. Enable Developer Mode on Android and Connect via USB (or use an emulator)